Best Resume Format for Any Job: Examples & Templates

 If you’re a candidate with years of experience in one industry, but your potential employer places a greater emphasis on skills rather than work history, you might want to consider a functional or combination resume format.

-The choice between a resume and a CV (Curriculum Vitae) depends on your industry, location and the specific job you’re applying for.
+The choice between a resume and a CV (Curriculum Vitae) depends on your industry, location and the specific job you’re applying for:

-On the other hand, a CV is best suited for academia, research, medical fields and some scientific or legal positions.
+- CV is best suited for academia, research, medical fields and some scientific or legal positions.